 It also only succeeds when that work actually delivers the right value.
 Benefits realization tools help the Strategy Realization Office to manage outcomes and ensure that the expected value is being achieved as defined by the metrics that were approved for each piece of work.
 That means managing not just financial measures, but all value metrics across all business areas and all work.

 Finally, the SRO must apply a logical and practical lean governance model.
 This isn’t a standardization of approaches across all works that leaves no flexibility for individual business areas to adapt to circumstances.
 Rather it is an adaptive and low bureaucracy governance approach that encourages flexibility within a framework that protects the organization from risk and allows for effective management of value, dependencies, resources, etc. across all business areas and all work types.

-In order to achieve all of this, the SRO must work with other areas of the business.
+In order to achieve all of this, the Strategy Realization Office must work with other areas of the business.
 Domain or business area PMOs are critical to help facilitate communication and oversight of the work that’s being done as well as contextualizing the strategic drivers of that work.
 The strategic planning office is the SRO’s interface with all upstream functions from a planning perspective throughout the delivery windows.
 And line of business executives and key department heads like the CIO are essential to help ensure that strategy is being delivered as effectively and efficiently as possible.